frankplus/AntonBot/README.md

 See config.py to set irc configurations and api keys.

 ### Run
-If you want to run only the IRC bot:
+If you want to run the IRC bot:
 `python3 ircbot.py`

-If you want to run only the telegram bot:
+If you want to run the telegram bot:
 `python3 telegrambot.py`

-If you want to run both the IRC and the telegrambot:
-`python3 run_irc_telegram.py`

 ### Test
 If you just want to test the bot run `python3 test.py`